tianocore-docs/edk2-DscSpecification/2_dsc_overview/29_pcd_sections.md

 The optional HII Attribute entry is a comma separated list of attributes as described in Table 9 HII Attributes.

+**Note:** The VariableName field in the HII format PCD entry must not be an empty string.

 #### Examples